 V. COALITION MEMBERSHIP

-The Membership Committee shall work to identify and retain OIC members from the following groups:
+The Membership Committee shall work to identify and retain OIC liaisons from the following groups:

 a.
 City of Oakwood (City Manager or designee, Public Safety Director or designee, and one elected official).